 Now one thing weddings have in common and that is planning.
 If it goes wrong it could test your relationship with your partner and soon to be wife/husband.
-Many people this day and age ditch the hassle and decide to go for a wedding planner but if you are on a budget or simply want to be 100% in then we’re looking out for you.
+Many people today prefer to employ a wedding planner, but if you’re on a tight budget or just want to be fully involved, we’re here to help.

 Timing is everything, whether you want a big princess wedding or small by the beach venue, you’re still going to need time for preparation.
 We recommend you take at least 6 months to make sure everything is perfect.
 Of course many opt for one year and it’s completely acceptable, especially if you’re going to have a Kim K & Kris Humphries style wedding.
 Not the duration though, no shade!